 3. Surgical Procedures

-If all else fails and medications don’t seem to work, your doctor may recommend a surgical procedure as a final resort to treat sinusitis in your baby.
+When the medications don’t seem to work, your doctor may recommend a surgical procedure as a final resort to treat sinusitis in your baby.
 The adenoid glands may be removed from the back of the nose since it causes symptoms similar to sinus infections.

 Glad you asked!
-Prevention is always better than cure where sinusitis is concerned, and there are ways you reduce the risk of infant sinus infections.
+Prevention is always better than cure where sinusitis is concerned, and there are ways to reduce the risk of infant sinus infections.
 Here are some of them:

-- Make your baby spends less time at the daycare.
+- Make your baby spend less time at the daycare.

 - Avoid smoking and exposing your baby to tobacco and environmental pollutants.